menu icon

 For the Maple Glaze:

-• 3 tbsp coconut oil (refined if you don’t want coconut flavor)
+• 3 tablespoon coconut oil (refined if you don't want coconut flavor)

 • ½ cup dark maple syrup